lsst-dm/dmtn-090/index.rst

 Because of the diversity of queries and their results sizes, and not being able to know the size of the results from the query, we need to be careful about local resources.
-If the results were stored on the TAP service nodes, we could easily fill up the disk of a kubernetes pod, which might be 100GB (or 20 results).
+If the results were stored on the TAP service nodes, we could easily fill up the local disk, which may be as few as 20 results for 100 GB.
 The fragmentation of splitting the load across multiple TAP service nodes might also be bad, since the sizes of the results might be uneven, filling up some nodes and leaving others empty.
 We want to store all these in a central place, preferably with